Why the system had to exist

 Confirmation

 Typography scale and colour tokens carry the hierarchy.
-The success state reuses the same Badge component as elsewhere.
-Semantic colour, different meaning.
+The success state reuses the Badge component — semantic colour, different meaning.

 The question I asked for every AirIQ screen: “Is this a component or a custom?”
 If it needed to be custom, that was a signal the system had a gap.
 I plugged it.